B1. Number Sense

 The purpose of this learning situation is to allow the student to:

-• decompose numbers into hundreds, tens, and ones up to 200;
+- decompose numbers up to 200 into hundreds, tens, and ones;

-By the beginning of Grade 2, the student is able to construct the concept of positional value.
-For example, the student may see the number 33 as representing 33 ones as well as 3 tens and 3 ones.
-The learning is further complicated by the fact that this number can be seen as equivalent to 2 tens and 13 ones.
-In addition, the student has addressed the regularity of addition by 10 in the decimal system and should be able to mentally add 10 to 33 without counting each one.
+By the beginning of Grade 2 , the student is able to construct the concept of place value.
+For example, the student may see the number 33 as representing 33 ones or 3 tens and 3 ones or 2 tens and 13 ones.
+In addition, the student has addressed the regularity of addition by 10 and should be able to mentally add 10 to 33 without counting.
+In Grade 2, students will be expected to understand that in any number up to 200:

 In this learning situation, the student should be able to: